 • Tempura Mix – Sure you can make this from scratch, or you can buy tempura mix.
 This recipe is already involved, and you won’t loose brownie points for taking a shortcut.

 • Sushi-Grade Tuna or Salmon – You have a few options for the filling: spicy tuna, spicy salmon, or spicy kani—or you can choose all three.
 The recipe below provides enough of each filling to make 8 tacos.
 If you want to mix and match, reduce the amount of each filling accordingly to avoid leftovers.
-Be sure to buy sushi-grade fish, as it will remain raw.
+Just be sure to buy sushi-grade fish, as it will remain raw.

 • Kani – Good-quality kani sticks or imitation crab meat can be found in the freezer section of Asian specialty markets.
-Avoid using lump imitation crab meat—it doesn’t work well for this recipe.
+Avoid using lump imitation crab meat, it doesn’t work well for this recipe.

 • Mayo – Kewpie, Japanese mayo, works best.
 It is sweeter than American mayo and it what is traditionally added to spicy tuna/salmon.
 If you can’t find it then it can be substituted for regular mayo.